 - Individual feature retrieval from a small Query AOI: Requesting a very small Query AOI at a location where a building or other object is expected.
-The API returns any features that intersect with your AOI, so a small Query AOI falling on a building will return the whole building.
+The API returns any features that intersect with your AOI, so a small Query AOI including a building will return the entire building.

-- Assembling a map from tiled Query AOIs: Performing tiled requests to assemble a map of a larger area.
-Because each feature has a unique ID, features intersecting the boundary of your Query AOIs can be successfully deduplicated, and a full seamless map assembled.
-The most efficient way to do this is to create a tiled set of Query AOIs that are at the larger end of our performance limits.
-Note that this approach may spend a large number of credits per query (but the total number of credits will be equivalent to what would have been spent on the same AOI with a MapBrowser export).
+- Assembling a map of a larger area from tiled Query AOIs: Because each feature has a unique ID, features intersecting the boundary of your Query AOIs can be successfully deduplicated, and a full seamless map assembled.
+The most efficient way to do this is to create a set of tiled Query AOIs that are at the larger end of our performance limits.
+Note that this approach may consume a large number of credits per query (but the total number of credits will be equivalent to the number consumed on the same AOI with a MapBrowser export).

 This endpoint provides the most flexibility and precision to ensure there is no ambiguity around what is being returned.